Preston Corporation Tramways

 A single-deck horse car (No 23) and crew in Fishergate, Preston — photo undated, but given the style of dress and the elaborate vehicle livery, almost certainly taken in the early years of corporation ownership, i.e., the 1880s.
 Both men appear to be wearing informal but smart attire.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-Horsecar No 27 stands in Newton Road Ashton — photo undated, but from the style of the bowler hats (with upturned brims), possibly taken in the early-to-mid 1890s.
+Horsecar No 27 stands in Newton Road, Ashton — photo undated, but from the style of the bowler hats (with upturned brims), possibly taken in the late 1880s.
 Photo courtesy of Barbara Quinn via the Preston Digital Archive (see link).

-A blow-up of the above photo showing the crew, both of whom are wearing bowler hats typical for the early 1890s.
-Both men are wearing informal attire with no evidence if badges or licences.
+An enlargement of the above photograph showing the crew, both of whom are wearing bowler hats typical for the late 1880s.
+Both men are wearing informal attire with no evidence of badges or licences.

-A blow-up of the above photo showing the driver, in long coat and the conductor in an informal jacket; the former is wearing a bowler hat and the latter, a flat cap.
+An enlargement of the above photograph showing the driver, in a long coachman's coat, and the conductor in an informal jacket; the former is wearing a bowler hat and the latter, a flat cap.

 A driver and his helper (possibly a stable lad or trace-horse boy), change their horse around at the bottom of Fishergate, possibly in 1903.
 The driver is wearing a leather apron.
 Photo courtesy of Preston Digital Archive (see link).

-A horse tram driver and conductor with an unidentified horse car near Fulwood Barracks in late 1903.
+A horse-tram driver and his conductor with an unidentified horse car near Fulwood Barracks in late 1903.
 Photo courtesy of the National Tramway Museum.

-A blow up of the above photo showing the driver.
-The poster on the tram advertises the coming sale of 80 horses on January 5th, presumably 1904 given that W A Harding & Co's lease was terminated on the last day of 1903.
+An enlargement of the above photograph showing the driver.
+The poster on the tram advertises the coming sale of 80 horses on January 5th, presumably 1904 given that W. Harding & Company's lease was ended on the last day of 1903.

-A rather charming photo of a Preston horse tram driver, conductor and young boy, possibly the conductor's son — taken near Fulwood Barracks in late 1903.
+A rather charming photograph of a Preston horse tram driver, a conductor and a young boy, possibly the conductor's son — taken near Fulwood Barracks in late 1903.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the driver (with blanket and bowler hat) and the conductor (in smart informal jacket and a flat cap).
+An enlargement of the above photograph showing the driver (with blanket and bowler hat) and the conductor (in smart informal jacket and a flat cap).

 Motormen and conductors